ak-plarium/ds-project-template/README.md

 ### Test it

 1. Go to the repo, choose **notebooks** > **example**
 2. Start a machine or choose one that is running.
-This can take time... ☕️.
+This can take some time... ☕️.
 3. Run the 2 cells, it should print "Hello World!".
 You should see something like this:
 ![result](./readme-images/toy%20project%20example.png)